-As your attorney, we or any receiver appointed by us, together and individually may also, in your name and on your behalf, exercise any rights or powers which you have in respect of the property or the property rights.
-We may also do anything else which we or the receiver think is necessary or desirable to protect our security under the mortgage.
+As your attorney, we may also, in your name and on your behalf, exercise any rights or powers which you have in respect of the property or the property rights.
+We may also do anything else which we think is necessary or desirable to protect our security under the mortgage.
 In addition, we may exercise any powers contained in the mortgage or to preserve the value of the property or the property rights.